kenhodson/ELK-Project1/README.md

 SSH into the control node and follow the steps below:
 - Copy the ELK playbook file to the Jumpbox (Docker container host)
 - Update the ELK file to include

--
-- [webserver]
+ [webserver]
-- 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+ 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
-- 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+ 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
-- [ELK]
+ [ELK]
-- 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+ 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
--

 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_TODO: Answer the following questions to fill in the blanks:
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
+- Elk palybook
+- Filebeat
+- Metricbeat
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 - _Which URL do you navigate to in order to check that the ELK server is running?